-1-68 Armor Fires First Rounds in Poland
+1-68 Armor fires first rounds in Poland

 |0

-This work, 1-68 Armor Fires First Rounds in Poland, by SGT Jacob Holmes, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.
+This work, 1-68 Armor fires first rounds in Poland, by SSG Elizabeth Tarr, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT